ICTman1076/twitfakes/docs/install.md

 # Installing Twitfakes

+First, download all the files in the repo.
+Then open up a console window, and change directory to where you extracted the files and run `pip install -r requirements.txt`.

-First, you'll need to [create a Twitter app](https://apps.twitter.com/), to get the necessary API keys.
+Next, you'll need to [create a Twitter app](https://apps.twitter.com/), to get the necessary API keys.
 It doesn't particularly matter what the exact details of it are, you just need to **create the app, then go to the "keys and access tokens" tab.** You'll see the consumer key and secret. **Fill in these keys in `config/auth-example.json`.**

-Next, go back to the keys and access tokens page and scroll down a bit.
+Now, go back to the keys and access tokens page and scroll down a bit.
 You'll see a section entitled "Your access token".
 There should be a button to generate a token and secret. **Generate an access token and secret, then fill it in to `config/auth-example.json`.**